yyyuechen/AI-Omics-for-Cancer-Regulatory-Gene-Identification/README.md

 - 07: multi-model comparison and feature-stability analysis
 - 08: final signature validation and interpretation

+## Data and results archive

+The full data and results archive (`data_n_results.zip`) is provided through the GitHub Releases section because it is too large for standard repository uploads.

 ## Requirements

 This project is mainly implemented in R. Commonly used packages include: